This post may contain affiliate links. Please read our disclosure policy.

 Ingredients And Substitutions

-If you have any ingredients leftover from this easy Irish soda bread recipe, check out our Leftover Ingredients Recipe Finder.
+See the recipe box below for ingredient amounts and full recipe instructions.
+If you have any ingredients leftover from this small Irish soda bread recipe, check out our Leftover Ingredients Recipe Finder.

-• Baking Soda: The leavening agent in this recipe.
-Baking soda reacts with the acidity in buttermilk, causing the bread to rise and become fluffy.
-Ensure your baking soda is fresh for the best results.
+- Baking Soda: Works with the acidity of buttermilk to help the bread rise.
+Be sure your baking soda is fresh for the best results.

-• Egg Yolk: Adds richness and color to the bread.
-If you’re wondering what to do with the leftover egg white, save it and consider using it our other egg white recipes like Meringues or a Mini Texas Sheet Cake.
+- Egg Yolk: Contributes richness and gives the bread a golden color.
+Save the leftover egg white for egg white recipes like Meringues or a Mini Texas Sheet Cake.

-• Buttermilk: Essential for its reaction with baking soda, which helps the bread rise.
+- Buttermilk: Essential for its acidity, which reacts with baking soda to help the bread rise.
 No buttermilk?
-No problem!
-Create a homemade version by combining ½ cup (112 milliliters) of milk with 1 tablespoon of lemon juice or white vinegar.
-Let it sit at room temperature for about 10 minutes before using.
-If you’ve got a little buttermilk leftover from this recipe, consider using it in a mini Buttermilk Pie, Butter Swim Biscuits, or a small batch of Chicken Nuggets.
+Mix ½ cup (112 milliliters) of milk with 1 tablespoon of lemon juice or white vinegar, and let it sit for 10 minutes.
+Leftover buttermilk can be used in recipes like Buttermilk Pie, Butter Swim Biscuits, or a small batch of Chicken Nuggets.

 Recipe Variations

-• Fruit-Filled Irish Soda Bread: Add raisins, currants, or other dried fruit for a sweet twist.
+- Fruit-Filled Soda Bread: Add raisins, currants, or your favorite dried fruit for a touch of sweetness.

-• Irish Soda Bread With Fresh Herbs: Mix in herbs like rosemary or thyme for an aromatic flavor.
+- Herb-Infused Soda Bread: Mix in chopped fresh herbs like rosemary or thyme for a fragrant, savory loaf.

-• Cheesy Irish Soda Bread: Incorporate shredded cheese into the dough for a savory version.
+- Cheesy Soda Bread: Fold shredded cheese, such as cheddar or Parmesan, into the dough for a savory twist.

 How To Make Irish Soda Bread